Here you’ll find everything including reviews, buying guide, installation procedure, and tips for the best RV air conditioners available.

-Vacation or trip planning has not just tagged along with the transformational aspects of this decade but have achieved enormous levels of comfort and convenience in doing so.
+Vacation or trip planning has not just tagged along with the transformational aspects of this decade but has achieved enormous levels of comfort and convenience in doing so.
 Long gone are the days when you return to an insect-strewed pop-up tent after a long hike or have to get up in the middle of the night to nail the pegs of the camp rigidly with the ground.
 Tents and pop-up campers have been converted into camper trailers which are towed by trucks or more individually, RVs.

-If you’re in a hurry and don’t want to read the complete buying guide and looking for instant purchase then check below the best selling RV Air conditioners which are available on Amazon.
-I’m sure you’ll not regret if you purchase any one of the mentioned models.
+If you’re in a hurry and don’t want to read the complete buying guide and looking for an instant purchase then check below the best selling RV Air conditioners which are available on Amazon.
+I’m sure you’ll not regret it if you purchase any one of the mentioned models.

 However, we recommend you to read this complete RV Air Conditioner buying guide before making an effective purchase.

-Buying an RV is a big investment and will potentially remain with you for years, therefore, you must bedeck it with the best air conditioner so that complies with every sort of conditions.
+Buying an RV is a big investment and will potentially remain with you for years, therefore, you must bedeck it with the best air conditioner so that complies with every sort of condition.
 We will discuss everything you must know regarding air conditioners for RV.

-Considerations Before Buying Air Conditioner For RV (Buying Guide)
+Considerations Before Buying RV Air Conditioner

 1. The size of the vehicle: Class A RVs are about 45 feet and require two units powerful enough to cool up the entire area while Class B RVs are the smallest and you can rely on a single AC for it.
 The size of the RV will also decide the power you need on your air conditioner.
 BTU which is short of British Thermal Unit is used to indicate the power of ACs and 1 Btu is equal to the amount of energy needed to raise the temperature of 1 pound of water by 1 degree; reverse it for ACs, it would be the energy needed to decrease the temperature.

-2. Clearance height: This factor only comes in to play when buying rooftop air conditioners because they are installed over the roof and may cause problems when passing tunnels, or underpasses.
+2. Clearance height: This factor only comes into play when buying rooftop air conditioners because they are installed over the roof and may cause problems when passing tunnels, or underpasses.
 It is best to go for low-profile and streamlined AC units.

-3. Do you have drain spaces: Window and portable air conditioners would need separate outlets for their drainage and you must be knowledgeable as to which window is suitable for the installation of a window AC or as drain outlet.
+3. Do you have drain spaces: Window and portable air conditioners would need separate outlets for their drainage and you must be knowledgeable as to which window is suitable for the installation of a window AC or as a drain outlet.

 For motorhomes, it should be installed within 2.7m of the driver’s cabin.